 - Use Sunscreen: Help keep your skin protected from the sun’s rays by using sunscreen every day.
 And be sure to reapply as needed!

 - Use Ice Packs: To help reduce inflammation or irritation, ice packs can be used to help manage discomfort.

 - Clean Your Derma Roller: If you’re microneedling at home, use hot water and air dry your roller to help keep it clean.
 You can also use isopropyl alcohol to help keep it extra clean.

 What to Avoid:

-- Avoid Unprotected Sun Exposure: Sun exposure can be very damaging to skin after a microneedling session, so avoid sun damage by minimizing direct sunlight and be sure to use sunscreen (Singh and Yadav).
+- Avoid Unprotected Sun Exposure: Sun exposure can be very damaging to skin after a microneedling session, so avoid sun damage by minimizing direct sunlight and be sure to use sunscreen.
 Therefore, also be sure to avoid things like tanning beds after a microneedling session.

-- Avoid Harsh Chemicals: Your skin may be a bit sensitive after microneedling, so try to use a gentle cleanser without harsh chemicals to avoid irritating your skin (Singh and Yadav).
+- Avoid Harsh Chemicals: Your skin may be a bit sensitive after microneedling, so try to use a gentle cleanser without harsh chemicals to avoid irritating your skin.